- Biological Inventions

 - Patent Prosecution

 - Trademark Litigation

-Let’s look at the different perspective of The Nagoya Protocol and how it would help the providers (country)/ local community, sourcing country and users in the coming days after its implementation.
+Let’s look at the different perspectives of The Nagoya Protocol and how it would help the providers (country)/ local community, sourcing country, and users in the coming days after its implementation.

-The Protocol has three main objectives i.e. access, benefit- sharing and compliance which lets the users and provider to establish more predictable conditions about usage of genetic resources, and ensure that only legally acquired genetic resources are used.
+The Protocol has three main objectives i.e. access, benefit-sharing, and compliance which lets the users and provider establish more predictable conditions about the usage of genetic resources, and ensure that only legally acquired genetic resources are used.

 Now for these above conditions to lay down in an appropriate manner a unified protocol system was required.
 The protocol should find a practical way in order to share these benefits since until now the lack of a coherent global standard has resulted in a high level of mistrust and obstacles to biodiversity research and its potentially valuable outcomes.

 The Protocol will be applied only when genetic resources pathogens are ‘accessed’ and ‘used’.
 Under the Protocol, the term ‘used’ also means to include research and development work on the genetic and/ or biochemical composition of genetic resources.
 In addition to genetic resources in its original form, the protocol also covers traditional knowledge (TK) associated with genetic resources.
 On the other hand, the protocol does not apply to genetic resources covered by benefit-sharing agreements and specialized access such as the International Treaty on Plant Genetic Resources for Food and Agriculture, or the framework for pandemic preparedness of the World Health Organisation.
 Also, it will not be applied to human genetic material, or to resources that were acquired before the Protocol comes into practice.